-Do your eggs often stick to the shells making them hard to peel without losing half the white?
-Do your deviled eggs look like they been nibbled by mice or blasted by a shotgun or rolled in the driveway?
-Do you tell yourself, 'they must be too fresh', because thats what Food Network says?
+Do your eggs stick to the shell making them hard to peel without losing half the white?
+Do your deviled eggs look like they been nibbled by mice, blasted by a shotgun or rolled in the driveway?
+Do you tell yourself, 'the eggs were too fresh', because thats what Food Network says?

-It drives me nuts when my hard cooked eggs do not peel cleanly, to the point where I've BOUGHT bags of hard boiled eggs to make deviled eggs for a party.
+It drives me insane when my hard cooked eggs do not peel cleanly, to the point where I've BOUGHT bags of hard boiled eggs to make deviled eggs for a party.

-Well, no more thanks to Aunt Gail.
+Well, no more... thanks to Aunt Gail.
 I rolled my eyes when she told me that her eggs NEVER stick to the shells and always peeled smoothly, but she proved it.
 It blew my mind.
-(Of course I observed how she did it multiple times over a period of months because I didn't believe it!)
+(Of course I observed how she did it multiple times over a period of months because I did NOT believe it!)

 Once it was irrefutable, I yelled, 'WHY ISNT THIS COMMON KNOWLEDGE'???
 For YEARS, I've been buying eggs two weeks in advance so they'd be 'old', at room temperature, in cold water, bringing them to a boil, turning down the heat, removing from heat, covering, setting timers... blablablabla... because FAMOUS CHEFS said so.

 Well, its all baloney and all this time we should have been listening to Aunt Gail.

 Aunt Gail's Perfect Cleanly Peeled Hard Boiled Eggs